 Fried sweet ravioli with ricotta i.e. Sicilian cassatelle.
 They are sweets that in Sicily, especially in western Sicily, They are prepared in the months to Easter Carnival.
 Actually, now you can find the fried ravioli with ricotta cakes virtually all year and even in other areas, perhaps with a different stuffing.
 The traditional recipe of Sicilian cassatelle, In fact, It provides a filling made with ricotta and chocolate chips.
 But they are also found simply flavored with lemon zest (my favorite variant, one that will leave in this recipe) or with special fillings as a cream chickpea with cinnamon, chocolate and candies.
+And do not forget to have a look at all my REGIONAL DESSERT RECIPES FOR CARNIVAL.

 I've never tasted those with chickpeas, but I find it very interesting variation and I'll try to do it again soon.
 The dough of the fried sweet ravioli of ricotta cheese it's made from flour, eggs, lard, sugar and Marsala.
 They are not difficult to prepare, It just takes a little’ dexterity in the closure of ravioli.
 You have to get all the air out and seal the edges perfectly, otherwise it will open up a bit’ in baking (said this, to me someone always pops up but nothing happens serious).